undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 **-p:** the port forwarding definition, write as many as you need **-i:** the desired image to deploy

-After all these arguments we have to specify wich comand (with its own arguments) will be runned by our container on start.
+After all these arguments we have to specify which comand (with its own arguments) will be executed by our container on start.

 **/usr/sbin/apache2ctl -D FOREGROUND**